jfo/blog/source/drafts/types-structs-and-unions.md

-> It's important to pause here to point out again that what a collection of bits represents really is arbitrary, we can map it to anything we want, as long as we all agree on that mapping.
-MAYBE LINK TO ASCII SOMETHING Just keep this in mind when we talk about types.
+> It's important to pause here to point out again that what a collection of bits represents really is arbitrary, we can map it to anything we want, as long as we all agree on that [mapping](http://www.asciitable.com/).
+Just keep this in mind when we talk about types.

 You might notice that which each added bit, we double the amount of things we could